EON: A practical energy-preserving rough diffuse BRDF: Existing Oren--Nayar Models

 \subsection{Qualitative Oren--Nayar (QON)}

-Oren and Nayar provided a simplified ``qualitative'' version of their model (abbreviated QON), which is cheaper to evaluate (and so more suitable for real-time use cases).
+\citet{OrenNayar94} provided a simplified ``qualitative'' version of their model (abbreviated QON), which is cheaper to evaluate and thus more suitable for real-time use cases.
 We briefly review here the form and properties of this model, and derive a novel analytical formula for its albedo.

 The QON model takes the form (for incident and outgoing rays $\omega_i$ and $\omega_o$, respectively)